appcircleio/appcircle-docusaurus/docs/enterprise-appstore/index.md

 ## Store Reports

-You can get the reports of your Enterprise App Store from this screen.
-The reports screen allows you to see the following data with a clear and concise user interface
+You can access reports for your Enterprise App Store from this screen.
+The reports screen provides the following data through a clear and concise user interface.

 ## Enterprise App Store FAQ